Struggle to sleep on planes and are looking for the best sleeping pills for long flights to help?

 Note that we’re saying OTC here, because we’re not recommending any prescription supplements; in our experience, staying with natural options is a great way to ensure you benefit from restful sleep, without the grogginess when you wake up (we’ll explain more further down in this article).

-So, without any further intro, take a look at the natural sleep aids and over-the-counter sleeping pills we recommend…
+So, without any further intro, take a look at the best sleeping pills for long flights that we recommend.

 We briefly mentioned in our intro that you should look for natural sleep aids instead of synthetic products filled with chemicals.
 This is because, in our personal experience, synthetic sleeping pills are more likely to induce morning grogginess (our honest opinion).